tabularelf/CatspeakPlusPlus/README.md

 - dot access & struct keys that are constant, are replaced by a hash lookup. (index only as of writing)
 - Some bypasses to `script_get_index` on the current runtime, as there is a speed penalty in regards to calling `script_get_index` in the worse of cases.
 (Applies to exposed functions/methods only)
 - `method_call` replacing `script_execute_ext` in some places.
 (Mainly the constant aware variety calls)

+## params & params_count?
+Like in GML, you are able to access arguments of a function via `argument[index]` and `argument_count`.
+Catspeak has its own, but this wasn't previously exposed as this was experimental and introduced in a PR for GMLspeak (another work of mine).<br>
+I have exposed this from Catspeak++ directly, so now anyone can use `params` and `params_count` within Catspeak!